SanicTK2/iidxguide/docs/c_conparts.md

 ## FAQ

 * Can I use Omron switches with my Dao buttons?
-  * Omron and Gersung switches are compatible with Sanwa buttons, Samduck-sa buttons, and most Chinese buttons.
+  * Yes, Omron and Gersung switches are compatible with Sanwa buttons, Samduck-sa buttons, and most Chinese buttons.
 * Can I use Sanwa springs with Dao buttons?
   * Not really, the springs will be too long.
 * Can I use Sanwa springs with Samduck-sa buttons?